-- Inspect the side wall and tread of the tire for any damage or small cracks. - ★Replace the tire with new one if there is any damage. - Remove any imbedded stones or other foreign particles from the tread. - Visually inspect the tire for cracks and cuts, replacing the tire in case of bad damage.
+- Inspect the side wall and tread of the tire for any damage or small cracks. - \star Replace the tire with new one if there is any damage. - Remove any imbedded stones or other foreign particles from the tread. - Visually inspect the tire for cracks and cuts, replacing the tire in case of bad damage.
 Swelling or high spots indicate internal damage, requiring tire replacement. - ★Repair the tire or replace the tire with new one if there is any damage.

-To ensure safe handling and stability, use only the recommended standard tires for replacement, inflated to the standard pressure.
+Some replacement tires may adversely affect handling and cause an accident resulting in serious injury or death.
+To ensure proper handling and stability, use only the recommended standard tires for replacement, inflated to the standard pressure.